 - If you cannot make the interview, please decline the calendar invite and message whoever sent you the invitation to let them know.

-- Very important: if you decline the same day as the interview, please slack the #hiring channel as well and we’ll find a replacement or reschedule immediately.
+- Very important: if you decline the same day as the interview, please slack the #ask-hiring channel as well and we’ll find a replacement or reschedule immediately.

 How to prepare for your interview:

-- Click on the Greenhouse scorecard in the notes section of your calendar invite.
-Here, you can review:
+- Review the following information by clicking on the Greenhouse scorecard in the notes section of your calendar invite.

 - The candidate’s resume